 The Federal Highway Administration (FHWA) plays a key leadership role in sponsoring, sustaining, and guiding highway research.
 As a leader in the transportation research and technology (R&T) field, FHWA is working to improve its R&T program and to deploy innovations and technologies.

 Stakeholders and the public are integral to FHWA R&T development and deployment activities.
 Stakeholder involvement includes influencing the highway R&T deployment during the process of developing and revising FHWA's R&T roadmaps.
-FHWA's Office of Safety has made significant progress in integrating stakeholder involvement into the corporate roadmapping process: For example, the Office of Safety:
+For example, FHWA's Infrastructure Research and Technology staff are working with other Federal, state, and local partner agencies, academia, and industry to reduce greenhouse gas emissions by promoting more sustainable cement and concrete technologies and collaborating with the Sustainable Pavements Program to encourage quantification.
+A three-staged effort is used:

 The roadmapping process is just one of the many ways that stakeholders and the public are involved in establishing FHWA's research agenda.
 FHWA also establishes and maintains contacts with State DOT R&T programs, American Association of State Highway and Transportation Official (AASHTO) Research Advisory Committee, and the AASHTO Standing Committee on Research.
 In addition, the agency partners with others to make improvements to the national transportation system.